 Information will be communicated via Blackboard.
-It is essential, therefore, that all students activate their @myvuw.ac.nz email account (the free email account created for you when you enrol and accessed via the myVictoria student web portal) before the start of the course.
-Once you have activated your @myvuw.ac.nz email account, if you want to receive these emails at your preferred email address (e.g. your home or work email address), you must modify the settings so all emails sent to it are automatically forwarded to your preferred email address.
-Please go to www.victoria.ac.nz/its/student-services/FAQs.aspx#Email_Forward for more information.
+It is essential, therefore, that you activate your @myvuw.ac.nz email account (the free email account created for you when you enrol and accessed via the myVictoria student web portal) before the start of the course.
+Once you have activated your @myvuw.ac.nz email account, if you want to receive these emails at your preferred email address (e.g. your home or work email address), you must modify the settings so all emails sent to it are preferred address. automatically forwarded your email Please to go to www.victoria.ac.nz/its/student-services/FAQs.aspx#Email Forward for more information.